-This section evaluates the student performance among the charter technical career centers in school year 2013-14 in three separate program areas: adult general education, career certificate and apprenticeship programs.
-Students' technical and literacy skills acquisition or advancement is measured by "completion points:" literacy completion points (LCPs) for adult general education skills and occupational completion points (OCPs) for technical skills.
+This section evaluates student performance at the charter technical career center in three separate program areas: adult general education, career certificate and apprenticeship programs.
+Students' technical and literacy skills acquisition or advancement is measured by completion points: literacy completion points (LCPs) for adult general education skills and occupational completion points (OCPs) for technical skills.
 Each completion point represents a discrete level of skill within a program.
-The first performance measure reported in this section is the percentage of students who earned at least one completion point during the 2013-14 academic year.
-While this measure indicates the breadth of learning gains among enrolled students, the second measure, the ratio of completion points to students enrolled, is a general measure of the number of skills acquired per student, or depth of learning, during the year.
-Because adult general education and career certificate categories are rather broad and include a variety of program types with different amounts of time required to earn completions, performance calculations are compared by program.
-For comparative purposes, we

-&lt;sup>3 Literacy completion points are the literacy gains earned by a student during the school year.
+&lt;sup>1 Literacy completion points are the literacy gains earned by a student during the school year.
 LCPs in adult general education are earned through the process of pre- and post-testing and reaching a scale score that is at or beyond the upper range of their current educational functioning level.

-&lt;sup>4 Occupational completion points are the occupational competencies that qualify a person to enter an occupation that is linked to a career and technical program.
+&lt;sup>2 Occupational completion points are the occupational competencies that qualify a person to enter an occupation that is linked to a career and technical program.